swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-8-serve-the-model-with-mlem/index.md

 )
 ```

+!!! note

+	Did you pay attention to the last lines?
+The
+	`preprocess` lambda loads the `TfidfTransformer` with the `CountVectorizer`.
+	These will be saved along the model for future predictions.
+The `sample_data`
+	will be used to generate the right input for when the model is deployed (seen
+	later on).
+MLEM will store the model's metadata in the `models/rf.mlem` file.

 Check the differences with Git to better understand the changes.

 ```sh title="Execute the following command(s) in a terminal"